Jodosoft/Libraries/README.md

   <tr>
     <td>Releases</td>
     <td>
-      <p>Builds of this project are available as NuGet packages on <a href="https://www.nuget.org/packages?q=Jodo.">NuGet.org</a> (for installation instructions see: <a href="https://docs.microsoft.com/en-us/nuget/quickstart/install-and-use-a-package-in-visual-studio">"Quickstart: Install and use a package"</a>).</p>
+      <p>Builds of this project are available as NuGet packages on <a href="https://www.nuget.org/packages?q=Jodo.">NuGet.org</a> (for help, see: <a href="https://docs.microsoft.com/en-us/nuget/quickstart/install-and-use-a-package-in-visual-studio">"Quickstart: Install and use a package"</a>).</p>
       <p>Binaries are available on GitHub.com at <a href="https://github.com/JosephJShort/Jodo/releases">https://github.com/JosephJShort/Jodo/releases</a>.</p>
       <p><a href="https://semver.org/">Semantic Versioning</a> is used to ensure that version numbers convey the presence of breaking changes.</p>
-      <p>The project can be built from the source code in this repository using <a href="https://visualstudio.microsoft.com/vs/community/">Visual Studio Community Edition</a> with the appropriate <a href="https://dotnet.microsoft.com/en-us/download/visual-studio-sdks">.NET SDKs</a>.</p>
+      <p>Alternatively, the libraries can be built from the source code in this repository using <a href="https://visualstudio.microsoft.com/vs/community/">Visual Studio Community Edition</a> and the appropriate <a href="https://dotnet.microsoft.com/en-us/download/visual-studio-sdks">.NET SDKs</a>.</p>
       <p>
         <a href="https://www.nuget.org/packages?q=Jodo."><img alt="Nuget (with prereleases)" src="https://img.shields.io/nuget/vpre/Jodo.Primitives?label=version&style=flat-square&color=005784&logo=nuget&no-cache"></a>
         <a href="[https://www.nuget.org/packages?q=Jodo.](https://github.com/JosephJShort/Jodo/releases)"><img alt="GitHub release (latest SemVer including pre-releases)" src="https://img.shields.io/github/v/release/JosephJShort/Jodo?include_prereleases&logo=github&style=flat-square&color=005784&no-cache"></a>